MeditationDuck/wake-cookbook/api-reference/index.md

 You can use `uint256`, `uint32`, `uint8`,`bytes32`, `bytes1` and others.

-If it has undefined error happen import from `from wake.testing` same as abaila
+If it has undefined error happen import from `from wake.testing` same as available types.

+Solidity to Wake type mapping

+- `address` → Address object
+- `uint8/uint32/etc.` → uint8(value)/uint32(value)/etc.
+- `bytes` → bytes object
+- `bytes1/bytes32/etc.` → static length bytes
+- `string` → Python string